 As a consequence of this report, both the Scottish and UK Governments launched Gender Recognition Act consultations (the GRA is a devolved matter).
-The England and Wales consultation closed in October 2018, and the Scottish consultation closed the previous March.
-Responses from organisations and a brief update have been published in Scotland: https://www2.gov.scot/Topics/Justice/law/17867/gender-recognition-review with the full analysis and individual responses still to be published.
+The Scottish consultation closed in March 2018 and the England and Wales consultation closed the following October.
+An analysis of the responses from the Scottish consultation have been published here.

 What rights do women currently have under UK law?

 Under the Equality Act, women have sex-based rights to protect them from sexual discrimination and sexism.
 Being a woman is a protected characteristic covered by sex.